AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/statistics.rst

      - 0.45
      - y(5)

-Where the reduced variable :math:`y` is defined as:
+The reduced variable :math:`y` is defined as:

 .. math::
     y(i) &= -ln(-ln(P_i))

     P_i &= \frac{i}{N + 1}

+Where :math:`i` indicates the subdivided sample index, :math:`N` is the number of subdivided samples, and :math:`P(i)` is a weighting value for the sample.

 Then the values are ordered, and the Gumbel model is fit by: